celphcs30/Survivalist-Trait-and-Gene/README.md

 - **Undergrounder trait**: Mutual exclusion (both disable outdoor need, so they conflict)
 - **CaveDweller gene** (indoor dweller): Core game automatically handles conflicts when both genes disable the same need

-### Suppression Logic
+### How It Works
+- **Gene grants trait**: The Survivalist gene uses `forcedTraits` to automatically grant the Survivalist trait
+- **Single source of truth**: All effects (food thoughts, outdoor need, recreation) are defined in the trait
-- If both Survivalist trait and gene are present → gene suppresses trait
+- **Both active**: If both trait and gene are present, both are active (same effects, no stacking issues)
-- If Undergrounder trait is present with Survivalist gene → gene suppresses Undergrounder trait
+- **Undergrounder suppression**: If Undergrounder trait is present with Survivalist gene → gene suppresses Undergrounder trait
-- Core game handles CaveDweller gene conflicts automatically
+- **CaveDweller conflicts**: Core game handles CaveDweller gene conflicts automatically

 ### Safe to Use
 - ✅ Safe to add/remove mid-game